lambdaJasonYang/lambdaJasonYang.github.io/posts/2015-07-19-TailNotPure.markdown

 Problem Statement: Find the index of element "x" in a list "arr" (using recursion)

 The naive solution is :

-IH: Finds the element x in the tail arr and return it's index
+*  IH: Finds the element x in the tail arr and return it's index
-Solution: Check if x in head arr return index 0, else IH.
+*  Solve: Check if x in head arr return index 0, else IH.

 Why doesn't this work?